Slaughtered Vomit Dolls: Synopsis

+Angela Aberdeen, a runaway suffering from bulimia and involved in prostitution, descends through a series of surreal and unnerving fragments consisting of hallucinations, emetophilia, abuse, and encounters with violent adversaries, culminating in her suicide.

 Plot

 The film opens with a home video of young Angela Aberdeen talking about the first time she was on TV.
 It cuts to present-day Angela.
 The cameraman asks if she will do anything for him, to which she agrees.
 Various clips of Angela being choked are intercut with videos of her younger self.
 Angela begs the cameraman not to hurt her and recites the Lord’s Prayer.
-She introduces herself and announces a pact with the devil, renouncing her Christian faith and declaring “Hail Satan.”
+She introduces herself and announces a pact with the devil, renouncing her Christian faith and declaring, “Hail Satan.”

 Later, Angela, while on the toilet in her undergarments, collapses and asks for help, struggling to stand up.
 The film then cuts to Angela listing prices for various sexual acts.
 A gonzo porn sex video is shown before cutting back to young Angela with horses.

-A clip is shown of a naked woman named Pig making strange noises; subtitles claim she was executed on March 31st, 1994.
+A clip is shown of a naked woman named Pig making strange noises; subtitles claim she was executed on March 31, 1994.

 Angela is shown sleeping, speaking unintelligibly while she does so.
 Pig cries and screams before her eyes are gouged out with a screwdriver, which is then used to repeatedly stab her in the head.
 More clips are shown of Angela sleeping before it cuts back to Pig vomiting on her disembodied eyes.

 Angela calls herself a pig and says she’s “not here”.
 A close-up of her vomiting into a toilet is then shown.
 It then cuts to a clip of Angela in revealing clothing asking for the cameraman’s name before stripping.
 She takes a machete to her breast before the camera cuts.

 A jumbled clip is shown with a subtitle reading, “Execution 002: April 1st, 1994”.
 Angela writhes around in bed.
 An unidentified woman is tied to a chair while the cameraman approaches her with a machete.
 Angela is then shown sleeping with the machete.

 The unidentified woman is tortured and a man wearing a cowboy hat cuts her with the machete.
 The woman’s face is then removed.